mk-fg/fgtk/README.rst

   regexp = : \S*[WD+<>]\S* */srv/myapp/config(/.*)?$
   run = pkill -x HUP myapp

-...tool can be run as ``fatrace | run_cmd_pipe myapp-changes.conf``, to process any file-change events and run relevant commands to react to those in a daemon loop.
+...tool can be run as ``fatrace | run_cmd_pipe myapp-changes.conf`` (or exec input-command without shell via ``... -- cmd args...`` by itself), to process any file-change events and run relevant commands to react to those in a daemon loop.

-Can have cooldown and debouncing delay for rules, reloads config-file on SIGHUP, runs only one process per rule at a time, has small mem footprint, etc etc.
+Can have cooldown and debouncing delay for rules, reloads config-file on SIGHUP, runs only one process per rule at a time, has small mem footprint, no deps, etc etc.
 ``-h/--help`` output has more info on configuration format and cli opts.

 Build with: ``nim c -d:release --opt:size run_cmd_pipe.nim && strip run_cmd_pipe``